ansys/pyensight/doc/source/calc_functions.rst

-   While this function is not generally as time-consuming as the :ref:`Radiograph_mesh() <Radiograph_mesh>` function (and you have some resolution control with the ``num_points`` argument), it may still take some computation time.
+   While this function is not generally as time-consuming as the :ref:`Radiograph_mesh() <Radiograph_mesh>` function (and you have some resolution control with the ``num_points`` argument), it can still take some computation time.
 You might want to set the Abort server operations performance preference to avoid being stuck in a computation loop that exceeds your patience.